extrabacon/xlrd-parser/README.md

 Cell values are parsed as strings, numbers and dates depending on the cell format.

+#### Returned object

+The returned object is either a workbook object, or an array of workbook objects if multiple files were specified as the source.
+The workbook object contains metadata about the file and a collection of sheets.

+The Workbook object contains the following members:

+* `file` - the file used to open the workbook
+* `meta` - metadata for this workbook
+* `meta.user` - the owner of the file
+* `meta.sheets` - an array of strings containing the name of sheets (available without any iteration)
+* `sheets` - the array of Sheet objects that were loaded

+The Sheet object contains the following members:

+* `index` - the ordinal position of the sheet within the workbook
+* `name` - the name of the sheet
+* `bounds` - an object specifying the data range for the sheet
+* `bounds.rows` - the total number of rows in the sheet
+* `bounds.columns` - the total number of columns in the sheet
+* `visibility` - the sheet visibility - possible values are `visible`, `hidden`, `very hidden`
+* `rows` - the array of rows that were loaded - rows are arrays of Cell objects

+The Cell object contains the following members:

+* `row` - the ordinal row number
+* `column` - the ordinal column number
+* `address` - the cell address ("A1", "B12", etc.)
+* `value` - the cell value

+Cell values can be of the following types:

+* `Number` - for numeric values
+* `Date` - for cells formatted as dates
+* `Error` - for cells with errors, such as #NAME?
+* `Boolean` - for cells formatted as booleans
+* `String` - for anything else

 For more details on the API, see the included unit tests.

 ### Streaming a large file